Skip to main content

 • Contributions to multilateral development banks: A portion of Australia's funding contributions to multilateral development banks such as the Asian Development Bank and World Bank supports climate adaptation and mitigation efforts.

-• We supported World Bank reforms to devote 45 per cent of annual financing to climate action by the end of the 2024-25.
+• We supported World Bank reforms to devote 45 per cent of annual financing to climate action by the end of 2024-25.

 • We worked with donors to secure more grants through the Asian Development Bank's (ADB) Asian Development Fund 14 replenishment, including an additional USD500 million for Pacific island countries over 2025-2028, with an emphasis on funding for climate adaptation.